eric-rizzi/teaching/_course_specifics/ml_ai.md

 engineering practices.
 They learn to use the terminal, git, and deploy projects that utilize CI/CD.
 The point of this is not to turn them into experts, but to expose them to the power of these tools that, should they choose, will allow them to scale their knowledge in future classes.
-Throughtout the rest of the year, they will be returning to these tools again and again, reinforcing their understanding.
+Throughout the rest of the year, they will be returning to these tools again and again, reinforcing their understanding.